 Erin Guzmán: Director of Student Ministries

 Erin was born in the U.S. Virgin Islands, but spent most of her life in small town Iowa before moving to Nashville, TN to attend seminary.
 She received her Master’s of Divinity (M.Div.) from Vanderbilt University Divinity School in 2015, and has Bachelor of Arts (B.A.) degrees in Religion and Integrated Marketing Communications from Simpson College in Indianola, Iowa.
 While in seminary, Erin worked with UKirk Nashville, serving students at both Vanderbilt and Belmont Universities.
 She is passionate about working with young adults, engaging intersectional approaches to social justice work/issues, and holding space for complicated faith-life questions.
-Erin has many gifts and work experiences that span direct service non-profits, volunteer management, graphic design and social media marketing, and ministry education, and is looking forward to sharing them with the Westminster community
+Erin has many gifts and work experiences that span direct service non-profits, volunteer management, graphic design and social media marketing, and ministry education, and is looking forward to sharing them with the Westminster and College of Wooster communities.

 Roseanne Rohr: Music Director

 Roseanne is a native of Columbus, Ohio, where she graduated from Capital University Conservatory of Music.
 She then went on to become a high school vocal music director, which eventually led her to Wooster to teach vocal music and English at Northwestern Local Schools.
 Roseanne was also involved in numerous theater productions as a singer, actor, dancer, director, and choreographer.